-As of December 31, 2016, the Dominican financial sector comprised 60 financial institutions, including:
+As of December 31, 2018, the Dominican financial sector consisted of 51 financial institutions, including:

 - 18 commercial banks (including Banco de Reservas);

-- 18 savings and credit banks;
+- 14 savings and credit banks;

 - 10 savings and loan associations;

-- 12 credit corporations; and
+- 7 credit corporations; and

-- two government-owned financial institutions (including Banco Nacional de Exportaciones (BANDEX)).
+- 2 government-owned financial institutions (Banco Nacional de las Exportaciones (BANDEX) and Banco Agrícola de la República Dominicana).

-As of December 31, 2016, other participants in the financial sector include 32 insurance companies, including the state-owned insurance company Seguros Banreservas, six pension funds, including the state-owned pension fund AFP Reservas, and the Dominican Republic Stock Exchange.
+As of December 31, 2018, other participants in the financial sector include 32 insurance companies, including the state-owned insurance company Seguros Banreservas, seven pension funds, including the state-owned pension fund AFP Reservas, and the Dominican Republic Stock Exchange.

-Banco de Reservas is the state-owned commercial bank and, as of December 31, 2016, ranked first among Dominican commercial banks in terms of total assets.
+Banco de Reservas is the state-owned commercial bank and, as of December 31, 2018, ranked first among Dominican commercial banks in terms of total assets.
 The Government acquired Banco de Reservas in 1941.
 Banco de Reservas is subject to the same regulations that govern other commercial banks and provides retail services similar to those provided by private commercial banks.
 In addition, Banco de Reservas receives all deposits of public sector entities and pays all checks issued by the Government.
-On July 2, 2013, President Medina appointed Mr. Enrique

-Ramirez Paniagua as the General Administrator of Banco de Reservas replacing Mr. Vicente Bengoa.
+On July 2, 2013, President Medina appointed Mr. Enrique Ramirez Paniagua as the General Administrator of Banco de Reservas replacing Mr. Vicente Bengoa.
 Since August 2016, the General Administrator of the bank is Mr. Simón Lizardo Mézquita.

-The following table identifies the number of financial institutions and percentage of loans and deposits corresponding to each category as of the dates indicated.
+The following table identifies the number of financial institutions and percentage of loans and deposits corresponding to, as well as the share of total assets of the financial system held by, each category of financial institutions as of the dates indicated.

-Number of Financial Institutions and Percentage of Loans and Deposits(1)
+Number of Financial Institutions, Percentage of Loans and Deposits and Share of Total Assets of the Financial System (1)

-As of December 31,
+As of December As of December 31, 2018

-2012 2013 2014 2015 2016 Loans Deposits
+2014 2015 2016 2017 2018 Loans (%) Deposits (%) Share of Total Assets (%)

-Commercial banks (2) 15 18 17 17 18 86.4% 87.6%
+Commercial banks (2) 17 17 18 18 18 86.95 87.51 86.54

 Development banks

 Mortgage banks

-Savings and loan associations 10 10 10 10 10 10.5% 10.4%
+Savings and loan associations 10 10 10 10 10 10.21 10.43 10.76

 Financieras

 Small lending institutions

-Government-owned financial institutions (3) 1 1 1 1 1 0.1% 0.4%
+Government-owned financial institutions (3) 1 1 1 1 1 0.03 0.30 0.45

-Savings and credit banks 23 19 18 19 18 2.7% 1.4%
+Savings and credit banks 18 19 18 18 14 2.52 1.54 2.02

-Credit corporations 18 18 17 17 12 0.3% 0.2%
+Credit corporations 17 17 12 11 8 0.30 0.21 0.22

 Credit card issuing entities

-Total 67 66 63 64 59 100.0% 100.0%
+Total 63 64 59 58 51 100.0 100.0 100.0